rootxyash/T2-fisher/README.md

 # ABOUT TOOL

 T2-fisher is a advanced phishing tool with 20+ Templates.
 The tool is made for Phishing.
-It works on both rooted and non-rooted device.
+It works on both Rooted and Non-Rooted device.

 # AVAILABLE ON